Buddy's Song (novel)

-Buddy's Song is a novel by British author Nigel Hinton which was first published in 1987.
-It is the second instalment in the Buddy trilogy, between Buddy and Buddy's Blues, and follows the story of Buddy as he started to pursue a musical career.
-The book was adapted into a film, directed by Claude Whatham and starring Roger Daltrey and Chesney Hawkes as Terry and Buddy respectively, in 1990.
+Buddy's Song is a novel written by British author Nigel Hinton.
+It was first published in 1987.
+It is the second instalment in the Buddy trilogy, between Buddy and Buddy's Blues, and follows the story of Buddy as he starts to pursue a musical career.
+The book was adapted into a film, directed by Claude Whatham and starring Roger Daltrey and Chesney Hawkes as Terry and Buddy respectively, in 1991.

 Concept

-Whilst visiting the set in the television series based on the first book the author asked why they put a guitar in Buddy's bedroom.
-The set designer explained that he figured Terry got Buddy a guitar then he gave up when he could not play it.
+Whilst visiting the set in the television series based on the first book, the author asked why they put a guitar in Buddy's bedroom.
+The set designer explained that he figured Terry got Buddy a guitar, and he gave up when he could not play it.
 Hinton liked the idea and worked from there.

 Plot

-The story begins with fourteen-year-old Buddy Clark going to visit his father Terry in prison with his mother Carol but Buddy could not get round to seeing him.
-Between Buddy's first two visits to the prison Des King paid a visit to his house offering them an envelope full of £50 notes as an apology for getting Terry imprisoned but Carol refused to take it.
-In a maths lesson on the last day of term in school Buddy found a note that read 'Debbie+Buddy=Love'.
-Buddy supposed it was referring to Debbie Bishop in his class and he became infatuated with her but he later learned it was a joke from his friend Julius Rybeero.
-Buddy got bored over the summer holiday with the Rybeero twins visiting relatives in the West Country and having nothing to do so he got a job sweeping up at a depot.
+The story begins with fourteen-year-old Buddy Clark who is going to visit his father Terry in prison with his mother, Carol.
+Yet, Buddy could not get round to see him.
+Between Buddy's first two visits to the prison, Des King paid a visit to his house offering them an envelope full of £50 notes as an apology for getting Terry imprisoned, but Carol refused to take it.
+In a math lesson on the last day of term in school, Buddy found a note that read 'Debbie+Buddy=Love'.
+Buddy supposed that it was referring to Debbie Bishop in his class and he became infatuated with her, but he later learned that it was a joke from his friend, Julius Rybeero.
+Buddy got bored over the summer holiday with the Rybeero twins visiting relatives in the West Country and having nothing to do, so he got a job sweeping up at a depot.

-One day he found the old guitar Terry gave him for his twelfth birthday and decided to start playing it.
-When he got his first week's wages Buddy bought new strings for the guitar along with two music books and a pitch pipe to help him tune it.
-Buddy got a letter from Charmian Rybeero to say that they would be moving out with their father setting up a new taxi firm with his brother.
-Carol received a letter from Terry saying he wanted them to sell his Harley-Davidson motorbike because he did not want it getting rusty although Buddy polished and oiled it all the time.
+One day, he found the old guitar Terry gave him for his twelfth birthday and decided to start playing it.
+When he got his first week's wages, Buddy bought new strings for the guitar along with two music books and a pitch pipe to help him tune it.
+Buddy got a letter from Charmian Rybeero saying that they would be moving out with their father setting up a new taxi firm with his brother.
+Carol received a letter from Terry, saying he wanted them to sell his Harley-Davidson motorbike because he did not want it getting rusty although Buddy polished and oiled it all the time.
 Buddy learned on his fifteenth birthday it was to buy a cassette recorder so he could record himself playing the guitar.
 Buddy recorded himself singing and playing and gave the cassette to his father for Christmas.